- 2 large carrots, diced

 - 1 can (15 ounces) chickpeas, rinsed and drained

 - 1 can (14-1/2 ounces) diced tomatoes, undrained

 - 1-1/2 cups shredded cabbage

 - 1 tablespoon dried basil

 - 1 cup uncooked whole wheat elbow macaroni

 - In a large saucepan, saute the carrots, celery and onion in oil and butter until tender.
 Add garlic; cook 1 minute longer.

-- Stir in the broth, tomato sauce, beans, tomatoes, cabbage, basil, parsley, oregano and pepper.
+- Stir in the broth, tomato sauce, beans, chickpeas, tomatoes, cabbage, basil, parsley, oregano and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 15 minutes.
 Add macaroni; cook, uncovered, 6-8 minutes or until macaroni and vegetables are tender.